Payroll Specialist Salary

 Popular Skills for Payroll Specialist

-Payroll Specialists report using a large range of skills on the job.
+Payroll Specialists report using a deep pool of skills on the job.
 Most notably, skills in Automatic Data Processing Software Suite, ADP Time and Attendance System, ADP Payroll System, and Payroll Tax Compliance are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
-At the other end of the pay range are skills like Data Entry.
-Those proficient in Microsoft Excel are, more often than not, also skilled in Data Entry.
+At the other end of the pay range are skills like Data Entry and Data Processing.
+Those familiar with Microsoft Excel also tend to know Data Entry.

 Pay by Experience Level for Payroll Specialist